-Here are what the windows in my bedroom look like: Pretty plain and boring.
+Here are what the windows in my previous bedroom looked like: Pretty plain and boring window treatment.

 I didn’t want to spend a lot on these windows and went searching for something to make a valance for the panels that would not break the bank.
 I found 2 white oval cloths at the store where I work for $1.99 a piece.

 1. Measure up from outer corner of window 5″ and then over away from the window – 2″.
-Place nail in wall at this mark.
+Place nail in wall at this mark to use to hang the valance.
 Repeat on other side.

 2. Lay tablecloth on table or bed.
 Start accordion folding it lengthwise until the whole cloth is folded.